webdna/tailwindcss-aspect-ratio/README.md

 In the example above you can see that the key does not have to replicate the values, so if you prefer "nice names" you could have some like `'cinema': [21, 9]` or `'letterbox': [16,9]`.

-As per the [tailwind plugin docs](https://tailwindcss.com/docs/plugins/) you are able to pass variants (responsive, hover, etc) as a parameter.
+As per the [tailwind plugin docs](https://tailwindcss.com/docs/plugins/) you are able to pass variants (responsive, hover etc) as a parameter.

 ```js
 require('tailwindcss-aspect-ratio')({